What to Do in Your First 24 Hours in Los Angeles: Itinerary for First-Time Visitors

 Breathe in the sea breeze at Santa Monica Pier

 From Venice Beach, it’s just over 10 minutes by car (or a 50-minute walk) to the iconic Santa Monica Pier.
-At the famed Santa Monica Pier, you’ll find a barrage of boutique shops, restaurants, and the historic Pacific Park amusement park and its famed Ferris wheel.
-The pier’s neon gateway isn’t just one of the top points of interest in Santa Monica but one of the most photographed tourist spots in the country.
-Nearby, you’ll also spot the iconic Route 66 End of the Trail sign.
-Don’t forget to snap plenty of photos of these famous landmarks for your Instagram while you’re there!
+Whenever we’re in L.A., we always love strolling around famed Santa Monica Pier, walking past the barrage of boutique shops, restaurants, and the historic Pacific Park amusement park and its famed Ferris wheel.

 Santa Monica Pier

-RELATED: Best Los Angeles Day Trips
+RELATED: Our Favorite Los Angeles Day Trips

-Stores in the area include Abercrombie & Fitch, Lululemon, Urban Outfitters, and tons more.
-If you didn’t grab breakfast yet and need a bite to eat before continuing your adventure, you can stop at one of the many restaurants and cafes in the area.
-Options in the neighborhood include enjoying organic coffee at Urth Caffe Santa Monica, Korean fusion breakfast dishes at Interstellar, or an inventive café breakfast on the rustic terrace of Papille Gustative.
+If you didn’t grab breakfast yet and need a bite to eat before continuing your adventure, we’d suggest stopping at one of the many restaurants and cafes in the area.

 Santa Monica Beach